 The OSRD project includes a docker-compose.yml

-file designed to facilitate the deployment of a fully functional OSRD environment.
-Primarily intended for development purposes, this Docker Compose configuration can also be adapted for quick, single-node deployments.
+Only intended for development purposes, this Docker Compose configuration could be adapted for quick, single-node deployments.

 Before proceeding with the deployment, ensure that you have the following installed: